defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 1. From your local filesystem: `uds inspect uds-bundle-<name>.tar.zst`

 #### Viewing Images in a Bundle
-It is possible derive images from a `uds-bundle.yaml`.
+It is possible to derive images from a `uds-bundle.yaml`.
 This can be useful for situations where you need to know what images will be bundled before you actually create the bundle.
-This is accomplished with the `--list-images`.
+This is accomplished with the `--list-images` flag.
 For example:

 `uds inspect ./uds-bundle.yaml --list-images`

-This command will return a list of images derived from the bundle's packages and taking into account optional and required package components.
+This command will return a list of images derived from the bundle's packages, taking into account optional and required package components.

 #### Viewing SBOMs
 There are 2 additional flags for the `uds inspect` command you can use to extract and view SBOMs: